vincentspereira/Algorithmic-Trading-System/frontend/algorithmic-trading-frontend/README.md

 ## Project Overview

-The frontend is a professional trading platform that will integrate with the existing backend services, which include the NautilusTrader trading engine, FastAPI, and various databases.
-The application will feature advanced charting, real-time dashboards, and trading interfaces.
+The frontend is a professional trading platform that integrates seamlessly with the backend services, including the NautilusTrader trading engine, FastAPI, and various databases.
+It now features robust user authentication and management capabilities, allowing users to securely register, log in, and manage their profiles.
+The application provides advanced charting, real-time dashboards, and intuitive trading interfaces, with enhanced frontend-backend integration for displaying AI-driven predictions.

 ## Getting Started